Re-Opening the Doors for Worship at Willow Glen UMC

 Safety Protocols for In-Person Worship Service at Willow Glen UMC

-- Entrance to the sanctuary will be through the front doors on Newport Avenue only, and everyone will have their temperature taken with a no-touch thermometer upon arrival.
+- Entrance to the sanctuary will be through the front doors on Newport Avenue only.
 Your arrival will be marked on our attendance record.

 - Hand sanitizer will be available.
 We ask that each person uses it upon arrival, and it will be available for use at any time during the service.

-- Seating will be limited to every other pew to allow for physical distancing.
+- Seating will be limited to allow for physical distancing.
 Members of the same household may be seated together but at least six feet of distance needs to be maintained from other households.
 The complete list of safety protocols are below.
 We ask parents to ensure that children stay with their households.

 - In order to maintain a safe and healthy environment, additional cleaning and disinfecting of surfaces and the sanctuary space will be completed each week.
 Frequently touched surfaces will be disinfected occasionally throughout the morning.
 Hand sanitizing stations will be available.

 - We will have music during the service.
-However, congregational singing will not be permitted at this time.
+Masks must be worn when singing.

 - We will continue to use contactless methods to receive the offering.
 Please give online or via text prior to or during worship.
 There will also be offering plates available in the narthex in which you may leave a physical offering.

 - Worshipers will be dismissed by ushers following the service to the Newport Avenue patio where we encourage fellowship and reconnection to happen safely while staying physically distant and mindful of the time spent together.